elestel-rpg/elestel-wiki/public/people/player-characters/fenius-flameheart.md

 **Name:** Nightmare
 ### Major Image
 **Name:** Eyesoar
-Illusiory Beholder witha ring of talons for an iris.
+Illusory Beholder witha ring of talons for an iris.
 ### Humunculus
 Not yet created